 6) Regional DMERC guidelines

-Our course “Advanced Wound Debridement: A Cut Above the Rest” will include information
+Our course “Advanced Wound Debridement: A Cut Above the Rest” will include general

 Will I receive contact hours or continuing education credits?